 Protected area management statements and management plans

-The Nature Conservation Act 1992 requires the chief executive, as soon as practicable after the dedication of a national park, national park (scientific), national park (recovery), national park (Cape York Aboriginal land), conservation park or resources reserve or after the declaration of a nature refuge, coordinated conservation area or Indigenous joint management area, to prepare a management statement for the area.
+The Nature Conservation Act 1992 requires the chief executive, as soon as practicable after the dedication of a national park, national park (Cape York Aboriginal land), regional reserve, or after the declaration of a nature refuge, coordinated conservation area or Indigenous joint management area, to prepare a management statement for the area.

 A management statement is a simple expression of management intent for an area.
 Depending on the protected area, a management statement can be prepared without public consultation, with approval by the chief executive, by gazette notice.
 Management statements are to be considered in managing a protected area.

 The Nature Conservation Act 1992 also provides that the Minister may prepare a management plan for a protected area if satisfied that a management statement is not sufficient.
 The decision to prepare a management plan will take consideration of the importance of the area’s natural and cultural values, significant threats to these values, significant public interest concerns or the nature or management of proposed commercial or recreational uses.
 A management plan is to be prepared with the opportunity for public comment, with approval of the final plan by the Governor-in-Council.
 A protected area is to be managed in accordance with any management plan that is in effect for an area.

 Final management statements and management plans must be consistent with the management principles for the area and specify management outcomes for the protection, presentation, and use of the area and the policies, guidelines and actions to achieve the outcomes.